 Despite its economic importance, very little empirical research exists that examines the behavior of employees in ESO programs.
-This is primarily due to data limitations on option recipients and their behavior.
-Understanding the behavior of employees is important for various reasons.
+This lack of research is primarily due to data limitations on individual-level behavior.
+Understanding the behavior of employees in ESO programs is, however, important for various reasons.

 A major argument for the widespread use of stock options are the incentive effects associated with it.
-The duration of these effects depends on employees' actual exercise behavior.
-If options are exercised for cash very early, these incentive effects might not last long enough to justify the associated high economic costs of ESO programs
+The duration of these effects depends heavily on the actual exercise behavior of employees.
+If options are exercised for cash very early, these incentive effects disappear